CodePushGo/website/src/content/blog/en/capacitor-plugins-what-you-need-to-know.md

 -   **TypeScript validation** to ensure data integrity
 -   **Sandboxed WebView execution contexts** for safe interactions [\[1\]](https://app.studyraid.com/en/read/11146/345601/overview-of-built-in-plugins)[\[5\]](https://capacitorjs.com/docs/plugins)

-Error handling is straightforward, as Capacitor uses promise chains to return errors.
+Error handling is straightforward, as React Native uses promise chains to return errors.
 For instance, if geolocation access is denied due to missing permissions, developers get clear error codes to identify and fix the issue [\[2\]](https://app.studyraid.com/en/read/11146/345591/understanding-the-plugin-system)[\[5\]](https://capacitorjs.com/docs/plugins).

-To handle platform-specific differences, developers can use `Capacitor.isPluginAvailable()` to check if a feature is supported before running it.
-This approach ensures apps work across platforms while leveraging native features when available, staying true to Capacitor's cross-platform approach [\[1\]](https://app.studyraid.com/en/read/11146/345601/overview-of-built-in-plugins)[\[2\]](https://app.studyraid.com/en/read/11146/345591/understanding-the-plugin-system).
+To handle platform-specific differences, developers can use `React Native.isPluginAvailable()` to check if a feature is supported before running it.
+This approach ensures apps work across platforms while leveraging native features when available, staying true to React Native's cross-platform approach [\[1\]](https://app.studyraid.com/en/read/11146/345601/overview-of-built-in-plugins)[\[2\]](https://app.studyraid.com/en/read/11146/345591/understanding-the-plugin-system).

 ## Plugin Categories

-Capacitor plugins are divided into three main categories, each tailored to specific development needs.
+React Native plugins are divided into three main categories, each tailored to specific development needs.
 Knowing these categories helps developers choose the right plugins for their projects.
 These categories also play a role in the plugin selection process, which will be discussed in the Adding Plugins section.

 ### Core Plugins